wenkaicai/To-do-List/README.md

 - As a user, I want to be able to delete a task in my to-do list
 - As a user, I want to view my to-do list
 - As a user, I want to be able to save my to-do list to file
-- As a user, I want to be able to be able to load my to-do list from file
+- As a user, I want to be able to load my to-do list from file